andrea993/audioeqpro/pulsemodule/README.md

 To install this module you need to build the last version of pulseaudio source and add the equalizer in the tree, to do this you can easly follow the instruction below.

 ## Installation
-- Make sure that you have not a pulseaudio version installed, look you package manager
+- Make sure that you have not a pulseaudio version installed, look your package manager
   ```
   dpkg -l | grep pulseaudio (on Debian)
   pacman -Qs pulseaudio (on Arch)